kiboschool/course-pm-and-design/src/lessons/product-requirements/roadmaps.md

 As explained in the video:
 - 🚀 An MVP is the version that goes beyond a prototype and helps the team collect validated data from customers with a minimal amount of effort
+- 💰 An MMP or minimum marketable product includes a "baseline" or mimimum set of features required for a product of its class
 - 🫶 An MLP is a version of your product that delights the user and helps you gain a loyal following.
 It concentrates on _differentiated_ features that are important to users
-- 💰 An MMP or minimum marketable product includes a "baseline" or mimimum set of features required for a product of its class

 ## Introduction to product roadmaps
 The document that explains which features your product will include, when, and why is called a product roadmap.

-<aside> A product roadmap visualizes the strategy and vision for the product over time
+<aside> A product roadmap visualizes the strategy for the product over time
   </aside>